What does it mean to be accused of violating the Student Code of Community Standards?

 - The hearing process as outlined was not adhered to during the student's original hearing.

-You can help to guide your student through the process and be supportive while holding them accountable to your expectations and the college's expectations.
+You can help to guide your student through the process and be supportive while holding them accountable to your expectations and Berklee's expectations.
 You can also help identify and provide necessary resources that will help your student be successful.
 Encourage your student to attend all meetings and complete any sanctions in a timely manner.

 The student may have an advisor present, which can be any person desired, including a parent/guardian.
 The advisor's role is to support and advise the student, but the advisor cannot speak for or represent the student.

 We may notify parents if their student has an alcohol violation or a drug violation, as allowed by the amendments to the Family Educational Rights and Privacy Act of 1974 (FERPA).
 This act governs the release of educational records.
 We encourage students to speak with their parents and believe that, as adults, students should take responsibility for initiating the conversation.
 Students may also sign releases that allow us to speak with parents about a situation.
 In addition, you may be notified if there is an imminent risk to your student's health, safety, or welfare.

 College is a period of exploration, experimentation, and testing of limits.
 Many students are transitioning into adulthood and may find themselves in new situations where they are testing boundaries.
 They may also be away from home and the daily influence of their parents/guardians for the first time.
 Students may make choices that are inconsistent with the values taught to them at home.
 Such testing is a normal part of the developmental experience.
 However, students must also learn that the choices they make may not be healthy and may have consequences.
-The Office of Community Standards balances the importance of holding students accountable for their actions with opportunities for learning, reflection, and personal growth.
+The Office of Community Standards and Conflict Resolution balances the importance of holding students accountable for their actions with opportunities for learning, reflection, and personal growth.